 Group of rocky islands (total area 195 ha) 25 km offshore from Sandy Bay.
 The two main islands are Tawhiti Rahi and Aorangi, with Aorangaia and Archway islands at the southern end of the group.
 They are volcanic, and notable for their steep headlands and cliffs, tunnels, caves and natural bridges.
 They are also home to the rare Poor Knights lily (Xeronema callistemon), have populations of tuatara (lizard-like reptiles) and are the only known nesting place of the sea bird, Buller’s shearwater (Puffinus bulleri).

 The waters surrounding the islands were made a marine reserve in 1981 because of the diverse sea life there, and are one of world’s top diving spots.
 The islands are a nature reserve, and landing without a permit from the Department of Conservation is prohibited.
-They were named by Captain James Cook on 25 November 1769, allegedly after a popular English dish of fried dumplings, called ‘poor knights’.
+They were named by Lieutenant James Cook on 25 November 1769, allegedly after a popular English dish of fried dumplings, called ‘poor knights’.
 The name is thought to refer to the lumpy appearance of the islands.